dannlu/GigaSlave_AutoQuantResearch/README.md

 ### `program_zh.md`

 This is the instruction file I give to the agent.
 It explains what the agent can and cannot touch.
-It is in Chinese since this framework is currently for A-share, and I'm gonna use DS4 (IT IS CHEAP!)
+It is in Chinese since this framework is currently for A-share, and I'm gonna use DS4 (it is cheaper)

 ### `config/experiment_protocol.json`